 - Users must request access by submitting (in writing) a description of the work (project) that they wish to carry out and the names, nationalities and home institutions of the users.

-- Please read the TA-Application Guidelines (available mid of July) carefully before filling in the application.
+- Please read the TA-Application Guidelines (available in August 2018) carefully before filling in the application.

 - Users can apply for Transnational Access by filling in the Transnational Access Application Form and submit before the deadline.
-The application includes a number of documents (listed in the Guidelines) that you should prepare before filling in the TA-Application Form (online mid of July).
+The application includes a number of documents (listed in the Guidelines) that you should prepare before filling in the TA-Application Form (online in August 2018).

 - The research group leader submits the application for the whole group, including their own CV and the CV of the users.
 An individual applicant submits the application and their CV.
-For the evaluation and selection process, it is required to use the CV Template TA-2018 (available mid of July).
+For the evaluation and selection process, it is required to use the CV Template TA-2018 (available in August 2018).

 The Transnational Access (TA) AIMs to: